savchenkoyana/Nbody/02_Reproduce_JGB/README.md

   After this step, you will get a new file `<DIRNAME>/IC_preprocessed.nemo` with the old data concatenated with the new data (a steady point of mass $4.37\\times10^{10} M\_\\odot$ at (0, 0, 0)).

   Note that `preprocess.py` also converts parsecs to kiloparsecs for convenience using NEMO's `snapscale`.
 The reverse transformation is performed by `postrprocess.py`.
+For more details see section [Units](#Units).

 - Run evolution of this snapshot with SMBH: